sarwanzada/sarwanzada/README.md

 # ✨ Who am I

-A Artificial Intelligence Student during the weekdays.
+An Artificial Intelligence Student during the weekdays.
 <br>
 A football and cricket player on the weekends.